Universalism and inclusionism are twin towers built on the same foundation, which is this:

 The two-Adam argument: 5 problems

-If the two-Adam argument is true, then everyone is either saved or will be.
-This is surely a happy outcome, and one we all long for.
-But there are at least five problems with the two-Adam argument.
+If the two-Adam argument is true, then either everyone is saved or they will be.
+This is surely a happy outcome, but there are at least five problems with the two-Adam argument.

 1. If Jesus merely raised those who had been killed by sin, then his is not a greater work; it is a comparable work, an equivalent work.
 There is nothing “how much more” about it.